 The Company also previously maintained a SERP, which provided benefits that would have been provided under our pension plan absent Code limitations on benefits and on compensation for purposes of calculating benefits, offset by the actual pension benefits.
 All employees whose pension plan benefits are limited by those Code limitations were eligible to participate in the SERP.
 On January 9, 2020, we amended the SERP to freeze participation and any excess benefit, supplemental benefit or additional benefit effective March 1, 2020.
-Consequently, the SERP is closed to new participants and current participants were no longer able to earn additional benefits on or after March 1, 2020.
 Further, on June 9, 2020, the Board of Directors approved the termination of the SERP effective as of June 30, 2020 (the "Termination Date").